-Since the late 1980s, it is clear that a well established, developing system of legislation has couched the evolution of the telecommunications sector across the expanding EU.
+Thus, since the late 1980s, it is clear that a well established, developing system of legislation has couched the evolution of the telecommunications sector across the expanding EU.
 In this respect, EU telecommunications policy can be described as 'supranational' in nature.
-However, the vast majority of the legislative measures agreed by Member States are in the form of directives which give considerable scope to Member States for interpretation within the relevant national legal tradition.
+However, the vast majority of the legislative measures agreed by Member States are in the form of directives which give considerable scope to Member States to interpret them within the relevant national legal tradition.
+Much more significantly, an examination of the implementation and day to day functioning of the regulatory framework yields important insights into its character.
 The more well established and detailed EU telecommunications policy has become, the more elaborate is the regulatory apparatus and more intensive the regulatory workload across the EU to deliver its various parameters, despite recent moves to legislative rationalisation.
 Here, it is possible to argue that telecommunications provides a clear example of the creation and functioning of a 'regulatory' state in Europe (Majone, 1996; Seidman and Gilmour 1986).
 A complex two-level, pluri-lateral governance network (Humphreys and Simpson, 2008) has developed across the EU in which a variety of public regulatory actors interact in the functioning of the sector.
-This network, operating at national and EU level, is predominantly intergovernmental in nature, even regarding policy deliberation which occurs in European level contexts.
+This network, operating at national and EU level, is predominantly, though not exclusively, intergovernmental in nature, even regarding policy deliberation which occurs in European level contexts.
+Therein lies the key to understanding the proposal by the European Commission, whose motivations are inherently European, of EECMA.